 So, how does it work?

-in addition to the contents, a useful ‘tea’ can be harvested via the taps.
-This is a very concentrated brew (it can be used as a drain unblocker!) so needs watering down before using as a plant feed in pots and beds.
+In addition to the bulky contents, a useful ‘tea’ can be harvested via the taps.
+This is a very concentrated brew (it can be used neat as an effective drain unblocker!) so needs watering down before using as a plant feed in pots and beds.

 In theory, because the bins are sealed, you can keep them in the kitchen, but mine are too old and messy for that (and my kitchen too tiny), so I keep them outside.